mccright/rand-notes/cryptocurrency-notes.md

   * Risk: Illicit flows, Illicit balances and Illicit placement [Illiquid cryptocurrency appears to dominate the market](https://markets.chainalysis.com/#supply-liquidity)

+"Bitcoin has the yearly carbon footprint equivalent to the Czech Republic while producing as much annual electronic waste as the Netherlands."
+In 2021, "Bitcoin has the same power consumption as Thailand over the course of the year.
+The second most popular cryptocurrency, Ethereum, has an annual power consumption comparable to the entire country of Kazakhstan."  [https://news.yahoo.com/crypto-failing-spectacularly-greenwash-itself-035221911.html](https://news.yahoo.com/crypto-failing-spectacularly-greenwash-itself-035221911.html)

 Track digital currency values on your terminal [https://github.com/Gbox4/tstock](https://github.com/Gbox4/tstock)
 Check exchange rates between currencies, both crypto and fiat [https://github.com/Gbox4/forx](https://github.com/Gbox4/forx)